Do you have doubt on your partner about affair somewhere?

-Your partner has reconnected with a long-lost love, spilling emotions over emails texts and Facebook messages.
+Your partner has reconnected with a long-lost love, spilling emotions over email texts and Facebook messages.
 Millions of people are having online affairs.
 Maybe your partner has rejoined with his high school flame.
-They’re updating one another on the past 40 years; there’s a lot to catch up on and much history to recount.
+They’re updating one another in the past 40 years; there’s a lot to catch up on and much history to recount.

 Then, it turns a little deeper: How is your marriage, really?
 Are you happy?
 Do you remember how special it was between us?
 Days gone by are relived; beckoning emotions to a different, sometimes better, place.